gov-cy/staging-govcy-design-system-docs/src/patterns/task-list-page.md

 There may be cases where the users have completed all the tasks but still cannot continue due to a business rule.

 In the scenario shown in the example below, the users were asked to declare their 2013 impairment on either deposits or securities, or both.
-In order to submit the application, the users' must declare impairment on at least one category.
+In order to submit the application, the users must declare impairment on at least one category.
 The user in this example has completed all the sections, but declared that there was no impairment either deposits or securities.

 *Example*
 <div class="govcy-container govcy-p-4 govcy-br-1 govcy-br-standard govcy-mb-4">